alexts8/BetterRecs/README.md

 Log in using any Spotify account, and you should access the application.

-If the app doesn't run on first attempt, Flask and spotipy may need to be installed - this can be done with by running the commands "pip install flask" and "pip install spotipy" in the terminal It is possible other packages like  pandas or sklearn arent installed.
-These can be installed with: pip install pandas pip install scikit-learn
+If the app doesn't run on first attempt, Flask and spotipy may need to be installed - this can be done with by running the commands
+!pip install flask
+and
+!pip install spotipy
+in the terminal (or via another python package installer of your choosing).
+It is possible other packages like  pandas or sklearn arent installed.
+These can be installed with:
+!pip install pandas
+!pip install scikit-learn

 Please contact me if any other issues are encountered running the application.